-Typically, annual planning doesn’t start until the fall, but by then it’s too late.
-You’re deep into end-of-year activities, you’re trying to work around holiday schedules and you’re already putting in extra hours to wrap up the little things that are easy to let slip.
+Typically, annual planning doesn’t start until the fall, but by then, it’s too late.
+You’re deep into end-of-year activities, trying to work around holiday schedules, and already putting in extra hours to wrap up the little things that are easy to let slip.

-Starting now to prepare for your annual planning activities will enable leaders from across the business to be much more thoughtful in their planning efforts.
-Most people hate creating their annual plan because it feels like creating a plan around a budget is restrictive.
+Starting to prepare for your operational planning activities now will enable leaders from across the business to be much more thoughtful in their planning efforts.
+Most people hate creating their annual plan because planning around a budget feels restrictive.

-If you start earlier, everyone will have enough time to create a plan that does more than achieve tactical results.
-You can create a plan for change that is supported by a budget and aligned with the areas you want to change or improve.
+If you start earlier, everyone will have enough time to create an operational plan that does more than achieve tactical results.
+You can plan for change supported by a budget and aligned with the areas you want to change or improve.

 - Have your sales teams create an 18-month forecast.
 Yes, they will likely complain and argue it’s too far out to be accurate.
 That’s alright.
-Right now you’re trying to get a sense of how things are trending.
+Right now, you’re trying to understand how things are trending.

-- Have your leadership team think about what can and should be done differently to achieve even better results.
+- Ask your leadership team to think about what the company can and should do differently to achieve even better results.
 Remember to have your leaders focus on what they can do to improve the customer experience.
-If you don’t have happy customers, your plan won’t be important for long.
+Your plan won’t be important for long if you don’t have happy customers.

 - Update the sales forecast and agree on the operational costs of running your business in the upcoming year.

-- Assemble all of the pieces under development to create a living plan.
+- Assemble all the pieces under development to create a living plan.